-On April 10, 2018, the Cass County Sheriff’s Office arrested Jodie Ann Tuttle, 49, of Harlan, IA, on a District Court Warrant for Failure to Appear.
-Tuttle was taken to the Cass County Jail where she was later released on her own recognizance.
+On September 27, 2019, the Cass County Sheriff’s Office arrested Blake Michael Zweck, 23, of Madison, WI, on a District Court warrant for Violation of Probation.
+Zweck was taken to the Cass County Jail where he remains held on $1,000 bond.

-On April 11, 2018, the Cass County Sheriff’s Office arrested Jason Michael Melanson, 32, of Elk Horn, IA, on a charge of OWI 1st Offense (Serious).
-Melanson was taken to the Cass County Jail and released the following day on his own recognizance.
+On October 5, 2019, the Cass County Sheriff’s Office arrested Brandon Michael Harry, 30, of Griswold, on a charge of OWI 2nd Offense (Aggravated).
+Harry was taken to the Cass County Jail and released later that day on his own recognizance.

-On April 12, 2018, the Cass County Sheriff’s Office arrested Thomas Mathew Connors, 48, of Omaha, on a charge of Driving While Revoked (Serious).
-Connors was taken to the Cass County Jail and released the following day on $1,000 bond.
+On September 19, 2019, the Cass County Sheriff’s Office arrested Austin Allen Schmitt, 26, of Atlantic, on two charges of Assault Causing Bodily Injury (Serious) and one count of Criminal Mischief 4th Degree (Serious).
+Schmitt was taken to the Cass County Jail and released the following day on $3,000 bond.

 K9 Vader, a German Shepherd, was purchased with money seized from drug forfeitures.
 Vader is a dual-purpose K9 certified in narcotics detection, suspect apprehensions, handler protection, building and area search, tracking, and evidence searching.
 Deputy Kyle Quist is Vader’s handler.
 K9 Vader replaced K9 Kane after Kane suffered a career-ending injury.
 K9 Kane was highly awarded in his time with the Cass County Sheriff’s Office.
 Deputy Quist and Vader have already won several awards in their time together.
 Vader has had numerous narcotics finds and apprehensions of offenders.